13 Compliments That Women Actually Want To Hear

 7. “Your best is enough.”

 “Growing up, I strived to meet my parents’ approval.
 I got a good education.
 I stayed fit and made my living as a successful model.
 But they never told me the one thing I needed to hear the most.
 I’ve realized it’s the same void from my romantic partners.
 I need to know that I am enough.
 I want to hear that I’m worthy.
 Not when I’m in a cocktail dress at a fancy event — I need to hear him say it when I wake up in the morning and my hair is a mess.
-I need to hear him say it when I’m exhausted after a long week, when the house is a disaster and the dog throws up.
+I need to hear him say it when I’m exhausted after a long week, when the house is a mess and the dog throws up.
 Tell me I’m enough, that my best is enough, that my failures still make me enough.
 To me, that’s love.” – Kathy.
 Sarasota, 43, Florida

 8. “You’re such a badass.”